 - There are many lifelong learning options online and many are free.
 What’s your passion?
 You can also explore new learning opportunities and expand your horizons.
 Take up a new hobby or pick a subject to learn more about and research it online.

-- If you’re looking for ideas on how to engage your kiddos during spring break, read more from Scripps Health.
+- If you’re looking for ideas on how to engage your kiddos, read more from Scripps Health.

 - Looking to try meditation?
 Encourage the time for mindfulness and self-care.